isimmons/tickets-please/README.md

 We refactor the isAble method and move the try/catch into it so we can clean up TicketController.
 Not sure what this has to do with security and Principle of Least Privilege but it's a good refactor.
 Will do the same for all controllers.

+## Handling Errors
+By defining exception handlers and then utilizing route model binding and making some changes to json response errors we were able to make errors consistent in their responses to the client.
+This also gives us the ability to keep tight control over what information gets returned to the client which is a plus for security/privacy.

+There were a few differences from the course because of Laravel 11.
+Exceptions handlers/renderers are defined in bootstrap/app.php
+I started out by defining all of them there.
+Then I moved them out to an ApiException class.
+I made everything static so the code in app.php could be cleaner.

+All controllers are updated to use route model binding which will throw the NotFoundHttpException when a ModelNotFoundException is encountered.
+So I type hinted both exceptions in a single handleNotFoundException handler.

+We also added the notAuthorized method to the ApiResponses trait in order to use it in the controllers